Igalia/phpreport/docs/user/reports.rst

 There are quick-access buttons for common combinations of dates at the bottom of the dates box.

-The results are shown two grids in the bottom  area of the screen; rows represent users and columns represent clients in one of the grids, and stories in the other one.
-There are two extra columns,
+The results are shown in three grids at the bottom area of the screen:

+Worked hours report:
+  Total and percentage of hours devoted by every user to the project in the selected time period.

+Story worked hours report:
-*Total* and *Percentage*; the former shows the total number of hours invested by the user in the report time period (thus, it's the sum of all the different client/story columns) and the latter shows the proportion of hours of one user regarding all the work done in the project inside the same time period.
+  Hours devoted by every user to the project in the selected time period, classified by the *Story* field.
+It also has *Total* and *Percentage* columns for every user, the former is the sum of all the different client/story columns and the latter is the proportion of hours of one user regarding all the work done in the project inside the same time period.

+Weekly worked hours report:
+  Hours devoted by every user to the project in the selected time period, classified by calendar week.

 You can export the data contained in the grids to a CSV file for processing with spreadsheet software, for example, using the **Download as CSV** button at the